cs1302uga/cs1302-urgency-queue/README.md

    This iterative process of testing code is sometimes called _regression testing_.
    You may need to go back and fix a bug in a method you have already written.

-1. Complete `BaseLinkedUrgencyQueue` (Suggested Deadline: Friday, Mar 24th)
+1. Complete `BaseLinkedUrgencyQueue` (Suggested Deadline: Saturday, October 28th.
+5 days before the deadline):
    - [ ] implement the remaining methods in the order they are presented in the UML diagram above.
    - [ ] Test, run `checkstyle`, and commit after completing each method (before moving onto the next).

-1. Complete `LinkedUrgencyQueue` (Suggested Deadline: Sunday, Mar 26th)
+1. Complete `LinkedUrgencyQueue` (Suggested Deadline: Monday, October 30th.
+3 days before the deadline):
    - [ ] implement the remaining methods in the order they are presented in the UML diagram above.
    - [ ] Test, run `checkstyle`, and commit after completing each method (before moving onto the next).

-1. Implement `CustomLinkedUrgencyQueue` (Suggested Deadline: Tuesday, Mar 28th):
+1. Implement `CustomLinkedUrgencyQueue` (Suggested Deadline: Wednesday, November 1st.
+1 day before the deadline):
    - [ ] Write the code for the constructor.
    - [ ] implement the remaining methods in the order they are presented in the UML diagram above.
          * When it comes time to write tests, if your test methods operate on an `UrgencyQueue` variable, then